sadeemalanazi/IT423-SadeemAlanazi/README.md

 ---

-## Challenges

-One of the challenges in this project was organizing the layout in a way that made the website easy to navigate.
-I addressed this by dividing the page into clear sections and applying consistent styling across all elements.

----

 ## Key Learning

 This project helped me understand the importance of user interface design and how layout and structure affect usability.
 In real-world applications, a well-designed interface improves user experience and engagement.